Minipoloalex/feup-pfl-tp1/README.md

 To implement a greedy strategy, we have the following evaluation rules:

-- If the piece is a pentagon, it is worth a 1000 points, independently of its location in the board.
+- If the piece is a pentagon, it is worth 1000 points, independently of its location in the board.
 It is worth so much because it is the most important piece in the game and not having it means you lose immediately.
 - If the piece is on a golden square, it is worth 200 points.
 This makes the computer greedily want to place pieces in the golden squares, promoting a more aggressive playstyle oriented towards winning by placing pieces on both golden squares.
 - If none of the conditions above are met, then the evaluation is done by calculating how far the piece is from the center of the board and how much squares a piece can move in a turn.
 The closer a piece is to the center of the board, the more points it is worth.
 The more squares a piece can move in a turn, the more points it is worth.
 This is calculated this way to make the computer want to move pieces towards the center of the board, because it is a more strategic position since it is closer to the golden squares and the enemy pieces.